hzmnet/gomore/README.md

 It is also written in go-lang, not JS (node.js), which makes it much more friendly and fast to use, as it's possible to crosscompile executables.

-Gomore is intended to be a library that I will use with my other project, Hyde.
+Gomore is intended to be a library that I will use with my other project, Hyde: https://github.com/jasonknight/hyde